ad045/GenerativeNetworkModels/docs/api-reference/index.md

 ## [gnm.utils](utils.md)

-Finally, the gnm.utils sub-package contains other useful functionality for working with the toolbox.
+Finally, the gnm.utils sub-package contains other useful functionality for working with the toolbox, including functionality for computing statistics and various graph measures